 I have done 5Ks, 10Ks, and even longer formats.
 Much longer races.
 My current quest is some day to do a 200 mile.

 I ventured into marathons (26.2 miles) and by now i have like 20 ish of them.
 I did about 30-ish of the half marathons (13.1 miles).
 These distances no longer a challenge for me.
-My goal is to run a marathon in all 50 states.
+My goal is to run a marathon in all 50 states in the US.
 So far I have run in 11 states.
-A few of my favorites: Carlsbad Marathon in California, Jack & Jill’s Downhill Marathon in North Bend, Washington.
+I hope to set up a page somewhere to keep track of this progress.
+It has been a slow going.
+I don’t think I will reach this running goal until closer to retirement age of 65.
+I know if I am seriously trying to finish it, I could do it under 3 years (by 2030 is a reasonable estimate).

 From marathons, it was a natural progression to try something longer.
 I had a few 50k too, but I count them to be similar to marathons since the distance for 50K is almost the same as a marathon.

 So far I have done a few 100 milers: Rocky Raccoon (my first), and Rim to River.
 I attempted the MMT.
 My forth was Blackbeard’s Revenge.
-I found longer distances more enjoyable.
+I found longer distances being more enjoyable.

 I am looking to run more and more races each year.
 Usually I prepare my schedule six months to a year in advance.
 I am into what is called a ‘race-cation’, which basically I look for places to go where I can run.
+2021 to present have been such.
+I am seeing so for the next 5-10 years, pretty much until I finish all my 50 states.

 [to do] I do hope when I have time to link to more particular pages about my progression.

-- Here is a brief summary of my runs in recent years from fall of 2017 to fall 2021 [run1]
+- Here is a brief summary of my runs in recent years from fall of 2017 to fall 2021 [run1], and 2022-2024 [run2]

 - some notable highlights of my runs [best]